Postgraduate Courses in Astrophysics

 - One-year M.Phil. in Astrophysics

-- Three-year Ph.D. in Astrophysics
+- Three or three and a half year Ph.D. in Astrophysics

 For more information select the relevant item from the menu.